FAQ

 • Names and addresses were copied "as is" from the Government of Canada's data including any spelling mistakes.
 Many postal codes were missing characters, causing points to appear in other countries.
 City names were also spelled incorrectly or abbreviated, including roughly a dozen different attempts to spell "Mississauga".
 There are likely errors in the other columns as well (postal codes employer names, occupation titles) but I will not be checking as I don't have time to manually verify the ~100,000 assessments in the map.

-• As Q1 data was published on 20 June, I expect Q2 data to be published and added to the map in late September.
+• As Q2 data was published on 24 October, I don't expect Q3 data to be published and added to the map until mid-January.